fedllanes/traffic/README.md

 ![Confusion matrix](readme_images/confusion.png)

 The confusion matrix shows us which were the classes that had the most trouble being properly classified.
+These are class 41(End of no passing), 30(Beware of ice/snow), and 21(Double curve).

 ## Mislabeling